Nick-Damico/foodieQ-API/README.md

 backend for all recipes at `https://foodieq-api.herokuapp.com/api/v1/recipes`.

 ## Ruby version
-  ruby 2.3.3
+  ruby 2.3.3\n
-  rails 5.1.6
+  rails 5.2.0\n
-  rails-rspec 3.8
+  rails-rspec 3.8\n

 ## System dependencies
-  ruby
+  ruby\n
-  rails
+  rails\n
-  postgreSQL
+  postgreSQL\n
-  Bundler
+  Bundler\n
-  Pagy - for paginating Recipes, and Users on future update AMS  - for Serializing Resources and associated resources
+  Pagy - for paginating Recipes, and Users on future update\n AMS  - for Serializing Resources and associated resources\n

 ## Install
   1. Make sure PostgreSQL is install and running on your system.